 Wonderfully-enough, this Icehotel is exactly what it sounds like, in that it’s a hotel made of ice.
 Yep.
-How cool is that? … get it? cool?… sorry, I couldn’t resist.
-Like I can never resist calling towing services when I have car issues.
+How cool is that? get it? cool sorry, I couldn’t resist.
+Like I can never resist calling a Kansas City tow truck company when I have car issues back home.
 Anyway, the hotel can be found in Sweden in a place called Jukkasjärvi, which is located 200 km north of the Arctic Circle.
 Chilly!
 The idea for the Icehotel actually began as a kind of art festival in 1989.
 One Yngve Bergqvist, who would later found Icehotel, decided that Jukkasjärvi – a popular tourist destination in the summertime – need not be abandoned in the winter.

 Inspired by Japanese ice sculpting, he invited some artists to come to Jukkasjärvi for a workshop in the winter of 1989.
 The next winter, an ice structure was created in the shape of an igloo measuring 60m2, which was used as an art gallery and called ARTic Hall.
 Clever, right?
 For a number of winters after that, the igloo, growing larger as it was built each winter, was used not only as a gallery, but also for church services, and Bergqvist set up a bar inside and made an attempt at sleeping out there in the cold.
 One night, a group of guests asked to stay in the hall, equipped with sleeping bags as well as reindeer skins, and loved the experience.
 Thus, the idea for Icehotel was born.